LindaMotaung/Derivco/SQL - Stored Procedure/README.txt

 - The script to create the Northwind database is titled "instnwnd.sql"

-- In addition to the stored procedure, I have created an ExecutionLog table that is a nice-to-have to log, audit and keep track of when the stored procedure is executed.
+- In addition to the stored procedure ("pr_GetOrderSummary.sql"), I have created an ExecutionLog table that is a nice-to-have to log, audit and keep track of when the stored procedure is executed.
 The script to create it is in the "CREATE Table ExecutionLog.sql" file on this folder
  > I added some exception handling for validating input data and adding overall robustness
  > I used concatenation and formatting to work with dates.
 The tests provided made use of strings for the start and end date input parameters
  > Using left join to handle possible null orders (orders with no customers)